rubenmarcus/sui-assistant/README.md

-# Sui Assistant
+# Sui Explorer

-A powerful AI assistant specialized in providing detailed information and analysis about the Sui blockchain.
-This assistant can help users understand and interact with the Sui ecosystem through various tools and endpoints.
+A comprehensive blockchain explorer and analysis tool for the Sui blockchain.
+Sui Explorer provides detailed insights, analytics, and tools to help users navigate and understand the Sui ecosystem through various endpoints and features.

 [Test it live](https://bitte.ai/agents/sui-assistant-agent.vercel.app?prompt=Hey%2C%20what%20can%20you%20do%20for%20me%3F)